 Marketing Automation and Analytics So the Sales Team Knows What to Follow Up On

-The platform connects to marketing automation, so visitor behavior — what they look at, what they download, where they stop — feeds into folow-up that the sales team can actually use.
+The Yanmar Europe platform connects to marketing automation, so visitor behavior — what they look at, what they download, where they stop — feeds into follow-up that the sales team can actually use.
 Sessions don't just get logged; they generate structured information about what a prospect was interested in.

-Analytics dashboards give both teams a clear picture of what's working, where prospects drop off, and which products are drawing real interest.
+Analytics dashboards give a clear picture of what's working, where prospects drop off, and which products are drawing real interest.
 Improvements get prioritized based on data, not gut feeling.

-Accessibility updates and consent management brought the platform into compliance across European markets, reducing legal exposure and giving visitors clarity on how their data is handled.
+Accessibility updates and consent management brought the platform into compliance across European markets, reducing legal exposure and providing visitors with clarity about how their data is handled.

-One metric dipped: engaged sessions per active user, down 6.08%.
-With nearly 29% more visitors, many arriving for the first time, a larger and newer audience will pull the per-user average down.
+One metric dipped: engaged sessions per active user, down 6.1%.
+With more visitors, many of them arriving for the first time, a larger, newer audience will pull the per-user average down.
 Session quality held while the platform absorbed a significant traffic increase, which is the more meaningful number.

 Is Your Website Equipped to Support Growth Across International Markets?